-An analysis framework for KM3NeT
+"An analysis framework for KM3NeT"

 KM3Pipe is a framework for KM3NeT related stuff including MC, data files, live access to detectors and databases, parsers for different file formats and an easy to use framework for batch processing.

-Feel free to get in touch if you’re looking for a small, versatile framework which provides a quite straightforward module system to make code exchange between your project members as easy as possible.
-KM3Pipe already comes with several types of Pumps (the modules which act as a data-parser/reader) so it should be easy to find an example to implement your owns.
-As of version 6.8.0 you find Pumps based on popular formats like HDF5 (https://www.hdfgroup.org), ROOT (https://root.cern.ch) but also some very specialised project internal binary data formats, which on the other hand can act templates for your own ones.
-Just have a look at the io subpackage and of course the documention if you’re interested!
+Feel free to get in touch if you’re looking for a small, versatile framework which provides a quite straightforward module system to make code exchange between your project members as easily as possible.
+KM3Pipe already comes with several types of Pumps, so it should be easy to find an example to implement your owns.
+As of version 8.0.0 you find Pumps and Sinks based on popular formats like HDF5 (https://www.hdfgroup.org), ROOT (https://root.cern.ch) but also some very specialised project internal binary data formats, which on the other hand can act as templates for your own ones.
+Just have a look at the io subpackage and of course the documentation if you’re interested!

 KM3NeT public project homepage http://www.km3net.org